Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-Reviews are a type of static testing where software documents (like requirements, design documents, and code) are examined by a person or a group of people.
-Different types of reviews can be used depending on the document's criticality, complexity, and other factors.
+Reviews are static testing techniques where work products (such as requirements, designs, or code) are examined.
+The level of formality depends on the work product’s criticality and complexity.

 <details>
     <summary>Overview:</summary>

 1. **Informal Review:**
-    - Informal reviews do not follow a defined process and do not require formal documentation of defects.
-The main objective is to detect anomalies.
+    - **Characteristics:**
+        - No strict process or detailed documentation is required.
+        - Typically conducted between two colleagues.

+    - **Notes:** While informal, the goal is still to detect defects early.
+It’s a lightweight technique mostly used for small-scale review needs.

-    - **Example:** A tester asks a colleague to review their test cases.
-This involves just two people and is often referred to as a buddy check.
-No formal process and typically involves just two people.
+    - **Example:** A tester asks a peer to quickly go over a set of test cases to spot obvious mistakes and ambiguities.

 2. **Walkthrough:**
-    - A walkthrough is led by the author of the document and can serve multiple objectives such as evaluating quality, building confidence, educating reviewers, gaining consensus, generating new ideas, and detecting anomalies.
+    - **Characteristics:**
-    - **Unique Points:** Led by the author and individual review before the meeting is optional.
+        - Led by the author of the work product.
+        - Focuses on explaining the content to an audience and gathering feedback.

+    - **Notes:**
-    - Reviewers might perform an individual review before the walkthrough, but this is not required.
-Led by the author and individual review before the meeting is optional.
+        - Individual review by participants prior to the meeting is optional.
+        - The walkthrough helps in clarifying ambiguous areas and raising potential issues early, which aligns with the shift-left approach.

+    - **Example:** A developer walks the team through a design document to explain design decisions and gather input on potential oversights.

 3. **Technical Review:**
-    - Performed by technically qualified reviewers and led by a moderator.
-The objective is to gain consensus and make decisions regarding technical problems, as well as to detect anomalies, evaluate quality, build confidence, and generate new ideas.
-    - **Unique Points:** Conducted by technical experts and led by a moderator.
+    - **Characteristics:**
+        - Performed by a group of technically skilled reviewers under the guidance of a moderator.
+        - Aims at evaluating technical aspects like coding standards, architecture, and design.

+    - **Notes:**
+        - Emphasizes consensus-building and decision making on technical problems.
+        - Ensures that complex technical challenges are discussed and addressed through collaborative feedback.

-    - **Example:** A technical review of source code by subject matter experts to ensure adherence to coding standards.
+    - **Example:** A group of senior developers and architects reviews a module's source code to ensure compliance with internal coding standards and technical accuracy.

 4. **Inspection:**
-    - The most formal type of review, following a complete formal review process.
-The main objective is to find the maximum number of anomalies.
-Other objectives include evaluating quality, building confidence, and motivating authors to improve.
-    - **Unique Points:** Matrices are collected and used to improve the SDLC, including the inspection process.
-Entry and exit criteria, use of checklists, defined roles and responsibilities, and the author cannot act as a review leader or scribe.
+    - **Characteristics:**
+        - The most formal review type.
+        - Follows a structured process with defined entry and exit criteria, checklists, and roles.

+    - **Notes:**
+        - Inspections are used to detect the maximum number of anomalies.
+        - They often include post-review reporting and metrics collection, which can be used for process improvement.
+        - Common practices require that the work product is divided into manageable parts and reviewed in multiple sessions if necessary.

-    - **Example:** An inspection of a requirements document involving a structured process with a moderator, scribe, and multiple reviewers.
+    - **Example:** An inspection of a requirements document with a moderator, scribe, and several reviewers, where each defect is tracked with metrics and all roles are clearly separated.
+The author does not act in the moderator or scribe roles.

 </details>